veetihytonen/tiralabra-tuning-detector/docs/projectspecification.md

 ## Program usage

 The program will be used via CLI.
-The user gives the name of an audio file as input for the program, and the program will create a new file containing a pitch corrected version of the original audio file.
+The user gives the path of an audio file as input for the program, and the program creates a new file containing a pitch corrected version of the original audio file.

 ## Time complexity